 I have been referred by my tutor.
 Will they know my details after I attend the Counselling Service?

-If you have been referred to the Counselling Service by a member of staff, your counsellor, with your consent, will send him/her correspondence.
-This will acknowledge the referral; let him/her know whether or not you attended the first appointment and whether or not you have a follow up appointment.
+If you have been referred to the Counselling Service by a member of staff, your counsellor, with your consent, can send them correspondence.
+This will acknowledge the referral; let them know whether or not you attended the first appointment and whether or not you have a follow up appointment.
 No information regarding the actual content of your session will be disclosed to the referrer (or any other member of the University staff) without your explicit permission.
 However, if you wish your counsellor to liaise on your behalf with University staff, this can be arranged.

 Where are my records kept and for how long?